 where $\beta_1 = \min\{\delta_0, 1-\beta_0\}$.
 Combining this with \eqref{eq:hom-b8} and \eqref{eq:hom-b9}, we reach \eqref{eq:hom-b3}.

 Note that $u_t$ satisfies the same equation and the same boundary condition, we deduce \eqref{eq:hom-b4} from \eqref{eq:hom-b3}.
 The proof of the lemma when $p_0 =2$ is completed.

 Next, we observe that when $p_0 >2$, the estimates \eqref{eq:hom-b3}--\eqref{eq:hom-b-Du} can be derived directly from the case $p_0 =2$ that we just proved using H\"{o}lder's inequality.
 On the other hand, when $p_0 \in (1, 2)$, it follows from Lemma \ref{lem:boundary} that $u \in \cH_2^1(Q_{3/4}^+)$.
 Then, by shrinking the cylinders, we apply the assertion when $p_0=2$ that we just proved and an iteration argument as in the proof of \eqref{est.alpha-zero} to obtain the estimates \eqref{eq:hom-b3}--\eqref{eq:hom-b-Du}. \end{proof} \begin{remark} The number $\beta_1$ defined in Lemma \ref{prop:boundary} can be found explicitly.
-However, we do not need to use this in the paper. \end{remark}
+However, we do not need its explicit formula in the paper. \end{remark}